 The following is a continuation of Luc Lu’s The Crisis in China’s Investment Immigration Market: Part 1.

-The platform model
+Shifting to the platform model

 The core strength of the platform model is its resource integration and channel expansion capabilities.
 When referring to a “platform”, we’re really talking about the uniform display of immigration products and services of accredited overseas providers.
 The Chinese platform’s role is to introduce the program to clients and B2B partners, provide training to sub-agents and its own advisors, and to collect and compile the documentation needed to submit applications.
 The platform then conducts the application processing, usually with the help of partners in the destination country.